 - If you need to follow a government regulation that mandates certain DNS blocking, the Response Policies can be used to implement this requirement.

 - Blacklist—list of domains that are blocked on the network.
-Blacklisting only allows through objects that are not explicitly included in the list.
-Objects matching the Blacklist return a Non-existing domain result.
+Blacklisting only allows through objects that aren't explicitly included in the list.
+Objects matching the Blacklist return an NXDOMAIN (non-existent domain) response.

 - Blackhole—discards incoming or outgoing traffic to domains on the Blackhole list silently without informing the source.
-Objects matching the Blackhole list return a NOERROR result with no answers.
+Objects matching the Blackhole list return a NOERROR response with no answers.

-These types of Response Policies can be configured in the DNS configuration level.
+You can configure these types of Response Policies at the DNS configuration level.
 However, for Response Policies to be fully effective, users should be restricted to the DNS server for resolution.
 To prevent users from bypassing the DNS server, restrict DNS access on the firewall to ONLY your DNS servers.
 This will prevent users from directly accessing DNS servers on the Internet.